Skip to main content

 If the individual (data subject) has requested information informally relating to them or their case you must decide whether the information can be provided under the UK GDPR.

-It is the expectation in the UK GDPR that wherever possible information is provided to a data subject following an informal request.
+It is the expectation in the Data Protection Act 2018 that wherever possible information is provided to a data subject following an informal request.

 Some of the things that should be considered are:

-1. Is the information something that should be shared with the individual as a matter of course?
+1. Is the information something that should be shared with the data subject as a matter of course, irrespective of the right of access?

 2. Would providing the information be a breach of someone else's confidentiality?

-3. Would sharing the information put the individual at risk of harm from abuse or neglect?
+3. Would sharing the information put the data subject at risk of harm from abuse or neglect?

 4. Would sharing the information put another adult or child at risk of harm from abuse or neglect?